rotki/rotki/docs/usage_guide.rst

    :alt: Displaying behaviour of an ETH address book
    :align: center

-**NOTE:** Address resolution follows this order, Private Address Book -> Blockchain Account Labels -> Global Address Book -> Ethereum Tokens -> Hardcoded Mappings -> ENS names.
+**NOTE:** The address resolution order can be configured in the general user settings.
+The default order is: Private Address Book -> Blockchain Account Labels -> Global Address Book -> Ethereum Tokens -> Hardcoded Mappings -> ENS names.

 .. _set-the-backend-s-arguments: